Minuteman Career and Technical High School

 Minuteman Regional Vocational Technical High School is a Public Vocational High School (grades 9-12) located in Lexington, Massachusetts, United States.
 The school serves the towns of Acton, Arlington, Bolton, Concord, Dover, Lancaster, Lexington, Needham, and Stow.
 Minuteman is a member of the Commonwealth Athletic Conference for sports, which competes at the Division 5 level of athletics in Massachusetts.
-The school's mascot is the Mustangs, and the school's colors are navy blue, gold, and white.
+The school's mascot is the Revolution, and the school's colors are navy blue, gold, and white.
 Minuteman was recognized as a National Blue Ribbon School by the Department of Education in 2018.
 Minuteman was recognized as a National Green Ribbon School by Department of Education in 2024.

 Curriculum and programs offered

 Minuteman combines academics and college preparation (the main purpose of traditional high schools) with carefully designed courses related to career exploration and learning (the main purpose of vocational-technical schools).
 The original school planners focused on needs of students living along Massachusetts' high-tech corridor.
 Other area schools, under state regulations, are not allowed to operate the Chapter 74 technical programs available at Minuteman.

 Minuteman currently offers 19 different vocational & technical shop concentrations for the students.
 The programs Minuteman offers are listed below.